-Key takeaways from eating a diet of 70% fat for 30 days.
-My aim is to encourage you to experiment with your own diet and discover healthier eating habits.
+Below are my key takeaways from eating a diet of 70% fat for 30 days.
+My intention with this article is to share my experience so that it might inspire you to experiment with your own diet and discover healthier eating habits.

 When is just as important as what.